 Monster Jam Truck

 This chic, minimalist toddler toy looks like Benny the Cab’s silhouette, and is designed to help kids one-and-up build motor and balance skills.
-Its soft rubber frame and handlebars sit over two omnidirectional front wheels for easy steering, while the two back wheels move in forward and reverse for easy gliding.
+The Baghera Twister’s soft rubber frame and handlebars sit over two omnidirectional front wheels for easy steering, while the two back wheels move in forward and reverse for easy gliding.

-This ingenious balance bike solves the inevitable problem of your kid outgrowing their two-wheeler, using an adjustable frame to fit kids from 15 months to 6-years-old.
+The ingenious Yuba Flip Flop Balance Bike solves the inevitable problem of your kid outgrowing their two-wheeler, using an adjustable frame to fit kids from 15 months to 6-years-old.
 For smaller kids, the frame curves down.
 When they get too tall, simply flip the frame over, reverse the seat, handlebars and wheels, and they’re set for another couple of years.
-Plus, it comes with a rear cargo container so they can haul stuff down the block.
+Plus, the kids bike comes with a rear cargo container so they can haul stuff down the block.

 This upright, standing rider is essentially a Segway for kids 5-years-old and up.
 It’s got a small third wheel in front that lends additional stability to the standard tilt-motion control and steering.
 It has a 12-volt rechargeable battery and a top speed of 5 mph, perfect for your kids to spin and tilt their way around the house, or to lead their grandparents on guided tours of the neighborhood.

 For the kid clambering to take their two-wheeler offroad, the Trail 20 has a relatively light 25-pound alloy frame, two 20-inch wheels, and six speeds.
-It comes in boy’s and girl’s specs and is designed to introduce aspiring riders to the dynamics of gear selection, whether they set their sights on the nearest mountainside or a graceful park trail.
+The kids bike comes in boy’s and girl’s specs and is designed to introduce aspiring riders to the dynamics of gear selection, whether they set their sights on the nearest mountainside or a graceful park trail.

 Kid Fun BMW Ride-On Motorcycle